Showing posts sorted by relevance for query menace. Sort by date Show all posts

 STs cannot scroll

-Alien World is a shoot 'em up written by Gary Antcliffe (Blazing Thunder/Yogi's Great Escape) and was released in 1992 by Hi-Tec Premier Software.
-Ignoring the dreadful title tune, the game itself is a cross between the likes of Menace and R-Type, with a dollop of Venus Flytrap thrown in for good measure.
+Alien World is a shoot 'em up by Gary Antcliffe (Blazing Thunder/Yogi's Great Escape) and was released in 1992 by Hi-Tec Premier Software.
+Ignoring the dreadful title tune, the game is a cross between the likes of Menace and R-Type, with a dollop of Venus Flytrap thrown in for good measure.
 Which is always gonna be ace!

-The action is relentless and immediately hits you with a ton of pitfalls like red-hot streams of molten lava that shoot up from pools of glowing red death.
+The action is relentless and immediately hits you with a ton of pitfalls like red-hot streams of molten lava that shoot up from glowing pools.
 It isn't long before you feel a little Blood Money creeping in as the scrolling alternates between horizontal & vertical.
-However, I liked the parts that don't automatically scroll - allowing you to move at your own leisure.
-Gravity always plays a part in affecting your movement, think Flappy Bird or SantaFly!
+I liked the parts that don't automatically scroll, allowing you to move at your own leisure.
+Gravity plays a part in affecting your movement, think Flappy Bird or SantaFly!

-Gameplay is what matters and I'm impressed with this tough shooter.
-Sure, it has a learning curve that is nothing short of immense but Blood Money fans are going to love it.
-Then again, like so many 16-bit games of the era, it's really really tough and demands a cheat.
-However, a challenging game that drags you back for that "just one more go".
+Gameplay is what matters, and I’m impressed with this challenging shooter.
+While it has an immense learning curve, Blood Money fans will enjoy it.
+Like many 16-bit games of the era, it’s incredibly tough and requires a cheat.
+However, it’s a game that keeps you coming back for that satisfying "just one more go".

-Download the Floppy or HDD version now.
+Download on Floppy or HDD.

-Right from the off you'll need to get used to gravity which is instantly annoying.
+Right from the off, you'll need to get used to gravity, which is instantly annoying.

 The aliens are badass and relentless.
 This makes Blood Money look so easy!!